Expand description

 Panics

-does not have the same metadata as this
+Panics if slot does not have the same metadata as this.

 sourcepub unsafe fn read_unsized_unchecked(this: Self, slot: Slot<'_, T>)where